strukturart/o.map/README.md

 ![logo](/images/logo.png)

-omap is an openstreetmap app for kaios, it is not available on the official store. because i don't feel like annoying users with stupid advertising.
+O.Map is an openstreetmap app for KaiOs, it is not available on the official store.
+Because I don't feel like annoying users with stupid advertising.

 ### Features